daudix/daudix.one/content/colophon/index.md

 This website is a passion project of mine; it's made with (a lot of) love and attention to details (I bet you've noticed that already), is constantly updated and improved, and tries to be (somewhat) lightweight and compatible with older browsers. <small>(at very least most stuff works on iOS 15 and macOS High Sierra; which unfortunately a lot of people still use)</small>

-It used to be hosted on [GitHub pages](https://web.archive.org/web/20221030010150/https://daudix-ufo.github.io/), then on [Codeberg Pages](https://daudix.one), then on [exozyme](https://daudix.exozy.me), then on Codeberg Pages again, and now it's back on exozyme.
+It used to be hosted on [GitHub pages](https://web.archive.org/web/20221030010150/https://daudix-ufo.github.io/), then on [Codeberg Pages](https://daudix.one), then on [exozyme](https://daudix.exozy.me), then on Codeberg Pages again, then again on exozyme, and now it's on Codeberg Pages yet again.

 <details><summary>Why all this hosting mess?</summary>